datadutch/SnowflakeFinOps/README.md

 # Snowflake FinOps
-Queries for getting FinOps data from Snowflake
+This repo contains queries for getting FinOps data from Snowflake as well as some Streamlit apps to prepare data and visualize it

 ## Layout of the Streamlit dashboard
 Note: this is completely vibe-coded